 This gives our patients have access to the best technologies and treatments, often long before they are available elsewhere.

-Several of our Melanoma Center specialists have repeatedly been named among the Best Doctors in America®, representing the top five percent of their peers nationwide.
-The UC Irvine Health Chao Family Comprehensive Cancer Center has earned UC Irvine Medical Center recognition by U.S. News & World Report’s as one of the nation's best hospitals for cancer treatment.
+Several of our melanoma specialists have repeatedly been named among the Best Doctors in America®, representing the top five percent of their peers nationwide.
+The UC Irvine Health Chao Family Comprehensive Cancer Center has earned UC Irvine Medical Center recognition by U.S. News & World Report as one of the nation's best hospitals for cancer treatment.

-At the UC Irvine Health Melanoma Center, led by Dr. James G. Jakowatz, our skin cancer specialists take a cooperative approach to diagnosing and treating melanoma and other skin cancers.
+The skin cancer specialists at the UC Irvine Health Melanoma Center take a cooperative approach to diagnosing and treating melanoma and other skin cancers.

 Our multidisciplinary team includes dermatologists, surgical oncologists, medical oncologists, radiation oncologists, plastic surgeons, nurses, case managers and other healthcare professionals.